geoffbacon/cookiecutter-template/README.md

     * Paper

 ## Contributing
 Contributions welcome!
 For any bugs, questions, suggested improvements, please start a GitHub issue and we'll take it from there.
-Alternatively, you can email {{cookiecutter.author_name}} on {{cookiecutter.author_email}}.
+Alternatively, you can email Geoff on bacon@berkeley.edu.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)